silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/01_Modules.md

 This is essentially a variation of the "Archive Download" approach, and comes with the same caveats.

+## Configuration as a module marker

+Configuration files also have a secondary sub-role.
+Modules are identified by the `[api:ManifestBuilder]` by the presence of a `_config/` directory (or a `_config.php` file) as a top level item in the module directory.

+Although your module may choose not to set any configuration, it must still have a _config directory to be recognised as a module by the `[api:ManifestBuilder]`, which is required for features such as autoloading of classes and template detection to work.

 ## Related

 * [Modules Development](/topics/module-development)